 - Cover the mixture with a couple of outer cabbage leaves.
 This will help prevent the cabbage from floating above the liquid.
 Place airtight lid on jar that is fitted with an airlock.
 Cover to block out light.

-- If after 24 hours, the liquid that is released does not cover the top of the kraut, make a brine and pour it over the kraut until it is covered.
+- After 24 hours, press down again.
+If the liquid that is released does not cover the top of the kraut, make a brine and pour it over the kraut until it is covered. (see directions below)